danieljwait/e2ee-messenger/Writeup/README.md

 **Topic: Program controls**

-1. Do you use the keyboard shortcuts in apps?
+1. Do you use keyboard shortcuts in apps?

 > No, I was not even aware Discord had shortcuts until now